WICG/crash-reporting/crashReport-explainer.md

 > 2.3.
 Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?

 The feature does not expose any PII.
-However it is possible for developers to inject PII that they collect from their app, into the `crashStorage` API, and thus into crash report bodies.
+However it is possible for developers to inject PII that they collect from their app, into the `crashReport` API, and thus into crash report bodies.

 > 2.4.
 How do the features in your specification deal with sensitive information?

-All data inserted into the `crashStorage` API is treated the same, and the data can only come from what the web app developer already has access to.
+All data inserted into the `crashReport` API is treated the same, and the data can only come from what the web app developer already has access to.

 > 2.5.
 Does data exposed by your specification carry related but distinct information that may not be obvious to users?